Key TakeAways

 - Report changes (role, salary, location) within 10 working days via SMS.

-- Prove 12-month overseas employment (or 3 months for trainees) and corporate linkage.
+- Prove 12-month overseas employment (or 3 months for trainees) and group linkage.

-- RQF Level 6 Rules: Both visas require degree-level roles, increasing scrutiny.
+- RQF Level 6 Rules: Both require graduate-level roles; higher scrutiny.

 Challenges and Mitigation Strategies